Preston Park, Stockton-on-Tees: Quarry Wood

 The Quarry Wood was declared a nature reserve in 2004.
 It is a former Victorian Quarry that has now been reclaimed by nature.

 This is a popular place for younger mountain bikers, with the main attraction being "The Dippers".
 These are a series of dirt jumps and gravel corners created by the natural terrain.
 They are mostly fenced off in an attempt to protect the public from out-of-control bikes.

 "The Big Dipper" is a 15 ft-deep cut in the ground which is used as a kind of half-pipe.
 From the top of the slope, riders can aim at a variety of take-off points on the other side, each of which provides differing amounts of "air time".

 There are a variety of smaller jumps nearby, as well as some rougher cycling routes.

 Furthermore, Quarry Wood is home to a wide spectrum of wildlife including frogs, toads, newts, foxes, rabbits and birds such as moorhen and owls, as well as a host of invertebrates.

-Previous Attractions
+Previous attractions

 The world's first passenger railway ran through the grounds beside the main road from the early 19th century until 1852.
 There was no station.

 In the 1970s and 80s there was a small zoo within the park, partly covering the area now used by the playground and stretching down to the hall.
-It famously had a penguin enclosure.
+It had a penguin enclosure.
 There were also llamas and chipmunks, among others.

 Previously in front of the café was a simple crazy golf course.
 However it was removed in 2014 to make way for the skatepark.